mcarolan/flatmappy-bird-presentation/attemp2.md

 There is a time varying `String` value.

-We want to transform it to a `Boolean`:
+We want to transform it to a time varying `Boolean`:

-* The current value of the `String` is "World"
+* The latest value of the `String` is "World"
 AND

 * The previous value of the `String` was "Hello"